 Wellness centers (also referred to as fitness centers or gyms) can help you get healthy, lose weight, learn life skills and escape life’s daily stresses.
 A new year means a new you and a new chance to get fit, in both mind and body.
-Masonic Villages’ wellness staff from across the state have shared the top things to look for when joining a wellness center:
+Masonic Villages’ wellness staff from across the state, including the Baird Wellness Center in Elizabethtown, have shared the top things to look for when joining a wellness center:

 - Location, location, location.
 The location of the center is very important because if it is not convenient, you will not make the time to go.
 Choose a place that is easy to get to, so there are no excuses.